amyjko/bookish/examples/tutorial/chapters/introduction.md

 |chapter1.jpg|A photograph of Boomy seeking nuzzles|A caption with a reference <ref1>.|Amy J. Ko|

+If you cite something that doesn't appear in your book specification's reference list, you'll get an error like this: <thisisanunknowncitation>.

 You can also include YouTube videos by using the same syntax as above, but just including a YouTube video in the URL instead.

 `